lmcai/Orobanchaceae_O2K/README.md

 # Orobanchaceae_O2K
 Scripts used in the comparative physiological investigation of mitochondrial genome function in the parasitic Orobanchaceae

-Citation: Liming Cai, Robert K Jansen, Justin C Havird.
-Altered mitochondrial respiration is associated with extensive loss of nuclear-encoded mitochondrial genes in parasitic Orobranchaceae.
-In review.
+Citation: Cai, Liming, Robert K. Jansen, and Justin C. Havird.
+"Altered mitochondrial respiration is associated with loss of nuclear-encoded OXPHOS genes in parasitic broomrapes." bioRxiv (2025): 2025-02.

 Subfolder contents: